leor-c/Simulus/README.md

 python src/main.py benchmark=atari env.train.id=BreakoutNoFrameskip-v4 common.device=cuda:0 wandb.mode=online
 ```

-To run other benchmarks use `benchmark=dmc` for DeepMind Control Suite or `benchmark=bigym` for BiGym.
+To run other benchmarks use `benchmark=dmc` for DeepMind Control Suite or `benchmark=craftax` for Craftax.
 By default, the logs are synced to [weights & biases](https://wandb.ai), set `wandb.mode=disabled` to turn it off
 or `wandb.mode=offline` for offline logging.